LeslieDancey/fme-server-FULL/data_uploads.md

 Use the File Upload section to upload the data, then choose Select From Recently Uploaded Files to select which files should be assigned to which published parameter:

 Be aware that data uploading with this service is only available with the chosen workspace.
 Also, the data is stored only temporarily and will be deleted in – by default – 30 minutes time.

+**Resources Folders**

+Resource Folders are a more permanent and flexible way to upload data and resources to FME Server.
+Similarly to the Data Upload Service, files can be uploaded at the same time as a workspace.

+When editing the resource info (in the publishing wizard, under Select Files, Change Location) you would simply choose to upload the files as a shared resource (left).
+One other requirement is to select a location on the resources file system.

+Another way to use this functionality is to use the Resources tool in the FME Server Web User Interface (below).
+Here you can upload, download, copy, move, and delete files; plus manage folders too.